Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: Yes.
 Well, I’m the CEO of Fusang — The Asian Family Office.
 We help look after the assets and affairs of families of substantive wealth, hoping to give them peace of mind in their affairs.
 In addition to looking after investments, I’m also very interested in thinking about life more generally, both as part of investments and also just part of being a good human being and living.
 I have degrees and academic backgrounds in philosophy, politics, and behavioral science.
 I’ve always enjoyed our conversations in life, love, and the universe.

 David Tian: Likewise.
 Alright.
 I’m excited to get into it.
-We last — I think we started the podcast with an episode where I was in North America and we were in Hong Kong, and then we did one in Cambodia, in Siam Reap, and finally we’re back, we’re in Singapore.
+We last — I think we started the podcast with an episode where I was in North America and we were in Hong Kong, and then we did one in Cambodia, in Siem Reap, and finally we’re back, we’re in Singapore.

 Henry Chong: First time sharing just one mic.